-Particulate Matter PM2.5 and PM10 and Their Impact on Health
+PM2.5 and PM10 Particles and Their Impact on Health

-Particulate Matter (PM) refers to microscopic particles in the air that are smaller than 10 micrometers (PM10) and 2.5 micrometers (PM2.5).
-These particles irritate the respiratory tract, causing coughing, worsening asthma and bronchitis symptoms, and increasing the risk of cardiovascular and cancer diseases.
+Particulate matter (PM) refers to microscopic particles in the air, measuring less than 10 micrometers (PM10) and 2.5 micrometers (PM2.5) in size.
+These particles irritate the respiratory tract, causing coughing, worsening symptoms of asthma and bronchitis, and increasing the risk of cardiovascular and cancer diseases.
 PM2.5 is particularly dangerous as it can enter the bloodstream through the lungs.

-The primary sources in Armenia include vehicle emissions, the burning of solid fuels (wood, coal), industrial production, and dust from roads and surrounding mountainous landscapes.
+In Armenia, the main sources are vehicle exhaust gases, burning of solid fuels (wood, coal), industrial production, and dust from roads and surrounding mountainous landscapes.

-To assess the health risk levels, the US AirNow agency developed the Air Quality Index (US AQI), which is also utilized on our website.
+To determine the health risk level, the US agency AirNow developed a methodology for calculating the Air Quality Index US AQI, which is also used on our website.

 US AQI Air Quality Index